monkphin/nlaw/README.md

 * W3Schools
     * Used for help with CSS.

+* HoverCSS
+    * Used to provide 2D transitions on the games images.

 * Git
-    * Users for version control, storage and deployment.
+    * Used for version control, storage and deployment.

 * GoogleFonts
     * Used to import fonts to the stylesheet.